pse-screener/routines/README.md

 36 15 * * 1-5      /usr/bin/php /var/www/pmorcilladev/pse_screener/routines/materializeForPerCompanyPerTradingDay.php

-# Send SMS alert at the end of the trading day.
+# Generates the SMS alert to be sent at the end of the trading day.
 37 15 * * 1-5      /usr/bin/php /var/www/pmorcilladev/pse_screener/routines/sendDailyAlertsToSubscribers.php

 # Alert the administrator if the load is about to expire or the number of sms sent is about to reach its allowed.
 38 15 * * 1-5      /usr/bin/php /var/www/pmorcilladev/pse_screener/routines/alertAdministratorLoadStatus.php

+# Responsible in sending SMS message.
+* 9-15  * * 1-5      /usr/bin/php /var/www/pmorcilladev/pse_screener/routines/sendSmsMessages.php
 ```

 #### After cloning create a folder with structure like this